 Identity theft is becoming all the more common the more we put our financial lives on the internet, and hackers continue to get more creative.
-The good news is that you can buy an identity theft insurance policy to help protect you from the extensive harm identity theft may cause.

 Your homeowners insurance policy may include identity theft coverage, or you may be able to add it as an optional endorsement to your policy

 Identity theft coverage helps pay to reverse the fraud, fix your credit score, and get your identity back, but it does not cover direct monetary losses

 If your bank account or credit card gets hacked, your bank or credit card company are typically responsible for reimbursing your monetary losses

 Identity theft is the act of stealing someone’s personal information — like a bank account number, Social Security number, or credit card — and using it to impersonate that person.
 Identity theft can result in major financial problems for the victim, because thieves may open credit cards in their names, hack a bank account, obtain unauthorized loans, and even impersonate them online.
 There are various ways your identity can be stolen.
 Some common occurrences include: